joegreene/CS_121_Fall_2014/Weekly Work/Week 7/Resources/README.md

 - Having unique IDs for class objects (these may or may not be discussed later in lecture/lab, but if anyone asks I can either explain this or you can visit [here](http://www.learncpp.com/cpp-tutorial/811-static-member-variables/))

-5) Default parameters provide a quick and easy way to assume what a parameter might equal when the function is called.
+__5)__ Default parameters provide a quick and easy way to assume what a parameter might equal when the function is called.
 This allows for less typing, given that we are okay with what the function has on default.

-Two scenarios:
+Two scenarios (when default parameters are useful):
 - Making a print function print something to a source.
 The source, on default, can be the console (cout).
-- The C++-standard functions `getline`, `ignore`, and  all have default parameters in them. `getline` has a default parameter for its third parameter
+- The C++-standard function `ignore` has default parameters in it.
+It's for both the number count and the delimiter.
-(the delimiter), otherwise `'\n'`. `ignore` has default parameters
+You can find out the default parameters for ignore [here](http://www.cplusplus.com/reference/istream/istream/ignore/).

 More information on default parameters can be found in your notes, or on an online resource such as [here](http://www.tutorialspoint.com/cplusplus/cpp_functions.htm)
-(you can ignore the pointer stuff it talks about).
+(you can ignore the pointer stuff on the page for now).

 -------------------------------------------------------------------------------